Markdown implementation

 Per-realm features

 Zulip’s Markdown processor’s rendering supports a number of features that depend on realm-specific or user-specific data.
-For example, the realm could have linkifiers or custom emoji configured, and Zulip supports mentions for streams, users, and user groups (which depend on data like users’ names, IDs, etc.).
+For example, the realm could have linkifiers or custom emoji configured, and Zulip supports mentions for channels, users, and user groups (which depend on data like users’ names, IDs, etc.).

-For non-message contexts (e.g. an organization’s profile (aka the thing on the right-hand side of the login page), stream descriptions, or rendering custom profile fields), one needs to just pass in a message_realm (see, for example, zulip_default_context for the organization profile code for this).
+For non-message contexts (e.g., an organization’s profile (aka the thing on the right-hand side of the login page), channel descriptions, or rendering custom profile fields), one needs to just pass in a message_realm (see, for example, zulip_default_context for the organization profile code for this).
 But for messages, we need to pass in attributes like sent_by_bot and translate_emoticons that indicate details about how the user sending the message is configured.

 Zulip’s Markdown philosophy